drinkingtea/website/content/posts/preloader.md

 And this is not some hard to use format that limits you from doing anything resembling normal programming.
-The preloaded data will actually map to your data structures so you can use them as you would if you had simply read it from Metal Claw or JSON at runtime.
+The preloaded data will actually map to your data structures so you can use them as you would if you had simply read it from [MetalClaw](/posts/metal-claw/) or JSON at runtime.
 It will also let you use types like ```ox::Vector``` and ```ox::String```, which actually allocate.
 Pointer sizes and alignments get translated to the appropriate architecture.